chromaway/ngcccbase/coloredcoinlib/README.md

  * Python 2.x
  * SQLite3 library for Python

-Edit test.py to change connection parameters, run `python test.py`, Ctrl-C when bored.
-Transactions are stored in color.db
+Edit test.py to change connection parameters, and run `python test.py` Transactions are stored in color.db